(Updated on 2/18/14)

 Despite popular belief, you can live a really good life on $13,000 a year.
 Perhaps it’s the many years I lived on $500 a month that make a $1,100/month lifestyle seem lavish.

-Once my home is paid off (in roughly 5 years), this will be my monthly outlay for living expenses.
-This expense list reflects my current lifestyle*, so the main thing I’d be losing is the mortgage payment (plus all the extra principal I’ve been adding to my payments).
+Once my house is paid off (by February 2018), this will be my monthly outlay for living expenses.
+This expense list below reflects my current lifestyle*, so the main thing I’d be losing is the mortgage payment (plus all the extra principal I’ve been adding to my payments).
 For some, $13,000 a year can either be super low or super high, depending on the cost of living in your area.
 Some can get by on $5,000 a year by not living in a house and by not owning a car.
 Everyone needs to figure out what is enough for them and stick with that.

 For those who say “well that’s only for one person,” you will be surprised to know I can support my girlfriend on this as well**.
 Children could also be mostly-supported by this outlay, though it would cost more monthly for insurance, food, clothing, and other expenses (though keeping iPads and other gizmos out of the house definitely keeps costs down).